jreyes8631/jreyes8631.github.io/_posts/2020-09-13-using_activerecord_and_sinatra.markdown

   validates :description, presence: true end

-And there is more.
+things where difficult at the beggining, but little by little the app growing.
 I'm so happy for being part of this community and being able to build my path to a carrier that I actually enjoy.